-$\subset$ Comp onent Description (1) Security cable slot Attaches an optional security cable to the computer.
+Component Description (1) Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) нати HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(3) ss ∹.
-USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
-(4) ÷ USB port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
-(5) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects an optional headset microphone.
-This jack does not support optional standalone microphones.
-WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
-NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(6) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
-To insert a card: 1.
-Hold the card label-side up, with connectors facing the computer.
+(2) ← USB Type-C port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
+NOTE: Cables and/or adapters (purchased separately) may be required.
+(3) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
-To remove a card:

-Component Description Pull the card out of the memory card reader.
-(7) ባ Power light On: The computer is on.
+To remove a card: Press in on the card, and then remove it from the memory card reader.
+(4) 8 Drive light Blinking white: The hard drive is being accessed.
+(5) ψ Power light On: The computer is on.
 Blinking: The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.